 20. On 1 September 2000 Plexus entered into an agreement with the Appellant under which it was agreed that Plexus would make payments to the Appellant and that the Appellant would supply specified services to Reuters.
-The specified services were stated to be "for the design, development and migration of Reuters' subsidiary human resource and payroll computer systems onto a single global instance of Oracle Applications III (Project Leapfrog) as required by Reuters".
+The specified services were stated to be "for the design, development and migration of Reuters' subsidiary human

+- 45 resource and payroll computer systems onto a single global instance of Oracle Applications III (Project Leapfrog) as required by Reuters".
 The project was to be based at Reuters' premises in London but involved consultation with customers on various other global Reuters' sites.
 The Appellant agreed to provide certain non-exclusive resources in support of the specified services.
-These included one or more consultants and it was agreed that Mr Atkins would lead the project on behalf of the Appellant.
+These included one or more consultants and it was agreed that Mr Atking would lead the project on behalf of the Appellant.
+The - and it was agreed that Mr Atkins would lead the project on behalf of the Appellant.
 The non-exclusive resources also included a personal computer based at the Appellant's offices.
 The consideration payable by Plexus to the Appellant was at a stated hourly rate for the actual time spent on the specified services.
-The total price was estimated to be £143,000 (which represented 2080 hours at the stated hourly rate).
+The total price was estimated to be $\pounds143,000$ (which represented 2080 hours at the stated hourly rate).

-- 21. The 2000 agreement provided that it was to commence on 4 September 2000 and was to run until completion of the project although the agreement could be terminated at any time by mutual consent.
-Under the agreement the Appellant agreed to take all reasonable steps to comply with any timetable or other targets for progress or delivery or completion of the specified services as agreed between the Appellant and Reuters. - 22.
-Clause 6.1 of the 2000 agreement provided that the Appellant's method of work should be its own but that the Appellant would comply with all reasonable requests from Reuters to abide by procedural and quality standards documented on the project.
+21. The 2000 agreement provided that it was to commence on 4 September 2000 and was to run until completion of the project although the agreement could be terminated at any time by mutual consent.
+Under the agreement the Appellant agreed to take all reasonable steps to comply with any timetable or other targets for progress or delivery or completion of the specified services as agreed between the Appellant and Reuters.

+22. Clause 6.1 of the 2000 agreement provided that the Appellant's method of work should be its own but that the Appellant would comply with all reasonable requests from Reuters to abide by procedural and quality standards documented on the project.
 I accept the evidence of Mr Atkins that the relevant standards were set by Oracle and that the work he did had to integrate with Reuter's overall system.
 For this reason those responsible for the overall system could be asked to comment on his finished job and at the user acceptance test stage he welcomed their views.